Sharon Pratt: Statehood

 Kelly's drive to achieve D.C. statehood in order to improve the District's financial and political standing created fierce opposition from Republican members of Congress, who unleashed a barrage of attacks on the District as a "national disgrace" of "one-party rule...massive dependency, hellish crime...and unrelenting scandal."
 The attacks brought unwelcome negative press to the District, and the ultimate failure in the House of Representatives of DC statehood legislation weakened her political capital.
 She lost standing with the D.C.
 Council when she supported Council member Linda Cropp to serve as acting Chair after the suicide of John A. Wilson in May 1993; instead, the Council chose John L. Ray.

 Redskins stadium

 Kelly was blamed for the Washington Redskins moving out of the city.
 Redskins owner Jack Kent Cooke attempted to pressure the city to build a new stadium to replace aging RFK Stadium, with the threat of moving the team to nearby Alexandria, Virginia.
 After negotiations stalled and Cooke was publicly courted by Virginia's governor, Kelly denounced Cooke vocally, saying that "I will not allow our good community to be steamrolled by a billionaire bully."
 She announced that she had offered as much as she was willing to offer the Redskins and would go no further.
-Although an agreement was ultimately reached, in 1993 Cooke withdrew from negotiations and moved the team to what is now FedExField in Landover, Maryland.
+Although an agreement was ultimately reached, in 1993 Cooke withdrew from negotiations and moved the team to what is now Northwest Stadium (originally Jack Kent Cooke Stadium; later FedEx Field) in Landover, Maryland.